mshangle1/watchmen/WATCHMEN_STEPS.md

       - Examples:

-          And I copy JSON tree from "applicants.get(1).addresses.get(1)" and add it under Parent node "applicants.get(1).addresses.get(1)" as new node "Mailing"
+                I copy JSON tree from "applicants.get(1).addresses.get(1)" and add it under Parent node "applicants.get(1).addresses.get(1)" as new node "Mailing"
 ---

 - **I set XML body node "Xpath" to "new_value"**